MdeVillefort/sortz/README.md

 # Visualize Sorting Algorithms
-This package uses pygame to visualize various (currently only bubble, sadge) algorithms.
+This package uses pygame to visualize various sorting algorithms.
 A command line script is provided to launch the GUI.

 ## Installation
 You can install the package using pip: